State's 9 newly reported coronavirus deaths among lowest in 3 months

 Miami-Dade remained at 3,055, which is 175 more in one week.
 Broward increased to 1,320 with a rise of 40 in one week.
 St. Lucie has risen by 7 deaths in one week compared with Martin by 5, Indian River by 6 and Okeechobee by 2.

 Pinellas remained at 721 deaths in fourth place and Hillsborough stayed at 604 in fifth place.
-Polk is sitll at 507 in sixth and Lee decreased by 1 to 458.
+Polk is still at 507 in sixth and Lee decreased by 1 to 458.

 Cases